 7. The Formative Role of Institutions in Living Well

-Tristan J. Rogers is a Lecturer in the Departments of Philosophy at California State University, Sacramento and the University of California, Davis.
+Tristan J. Rogers is Lecturer in the Departments of Philosophy at California State University, Sacramento and the University of California, Davis.
 He completed his PhD at the University of Arizona in 2017.
-His work also appears (or is forthcoming) in The Journal of the American Philosophical Association, Journal of Social Philosophy, and The Journal of Value Inquiry.
+His work also appears in Journal of the American Philosophical Association, Journal of Social Philosophy, and The Journal of Value Inquiry.